I don’t know about you, but I don’t get excited about small scale frugality tips.

 5. Don’t buy the biggest house you can

-OK, so I admit that this is a trap that I fell into when I was young and stupid.
+OK, this is a trap that I fell into when I was young and stupid.
 But the idea behind this blog is that I tell you the mistakes I made, so maybe you learn from them the easy way?

 And what if interest rates go back up to 15% as they did in 1993?
 Worrying about keeping a roof over your family’s head is one of the most stressful things imaginable.
 Remember what’s in The Bankers Jar.